chainwikinet/wikijs-farm-content/home.md

 ✅ We have a great community and mods always willing to help

-*Saved amount is tracked at Week2
+*Saved amount is tracked at Week2 and it depends on gas prices
 # Learn More :mag:

 > Join [Harvest Discord](https://discord.gg/R5SeTVR) and get involved to grow the harvest.